-As the oldest and most recognized trade association in optics and photonics, OIDA advocates for its members and the community within OSA’s government relations effort.
+As the leading association in optics and photonics, OIDA advocates for its members and the community within OSA’s government relations effort.
 Several public policy issues consistently rise to the top of OIDA member priorities:

 Public funding of fundamental and other pre-competitive research in optics and photonics is essential for the development of new products and solutions, and for a continued supply of a trained workforce for the industry.
 However, public funding of optics and photonics R&D is continually threatened by tight budgets and priorities that shift funding toward other R&D topics.
 And, optics and photonics companies are facing a shortage of workers trained in optics and STEM subjects across all levels, from optical technicians to PhDs.

 Optics and photonics companies participate in global supply chains, and many optics and photonics companies are themselves spread across continents.
 Fair and sensible trade policies and export regulations strike the balance between national interests and the benefits and realities of global free trade.
 Trade policies should include the protection of intellectual property, to nurture a thriving marketplace.

 Support is especially important for small- and medium-size enterprises (SMEs) that lack the resources and financing to invest in large scale projects.
 SMEs also face disproportionately higher costs to comply with certain policies, such as export regulations, and have a smaller voice in the policymaking process.